Capital Steez: Death and posthumous works

-On the night of December 23, 2012, Capital Steez made his way to the rooftop of the Cinematic Music Group headquarters in Manhattan’s Flatiron District, where he texted a few of his closest friends to tell them that he loved them, and at 11:59 p.m.
+On the night of December 23, 2012, Capital Steez made his way to the rooftop of the Cinematic Music Group headquarters in Manhattan’s Flatiron District, where he texted a few of his closest friends he loved, and at 11:59 p.m.
 EST, posted a tweet saying, "The end."
-He died by suicide by jumping off the rooftop of the Cinematic Music Group building later that night.
+He then jumped off the roof, dying on impact.

 In late April 2013, Joey Badass announced that a Capital Steez album entitled King Capital would soon be released.
 On July 7, 2013, Pro Era released the song "King Steelo" from the upcoming posthumous album.

 On December 24, 2013, the first anniversary of his death, Pro Era released a music video for his song, "47 Piiirates".
-On August 26, 2016, the official Pro Era YouTube channel released an animated music video for his song, "Herban Legend", which premiered at the second annual Steez Day Concert in Los Angeles, California on July 7, 2016.
+On August 26, 2016, the official Pro Era YouTube channel released an animated music video for his song, "Herban Legend", which premiered at the second annual Steez Day Concert in Los Angeles, California, on July 7, 2016.

 On June 12, 2017, Capital Steez's Twitter account posted for the first time since his death tweeting: "The Beginning".
 Fans immediately realized the tweet was referencing Steez's "The End" tweet, which he tweeted moments before jumping to his death on December 23, 2012.
 This tweet caused fans and music journalists to speculate the release date for Steez's posthumous album King Capital.
-It was announced by Joey Bada$$ and Capital Steez's family members at the 2017 Steez Day Concert in July that the album would be released on December 23, 2017, the fifth anniversary of the rapper's death.
-However, Joey Bada$$ took to Instagram to tell fans that the album would be delayed yet again due to "business legalities and sample clearances."
+It was announced by Joey Badass and Capital Steez's family members at the 2017 Steez Day Concert in July that the album would be released on December 23, 2017, the fifth anniversary of the rapper's death.
+However, Joey Badass took to Instagram to tell fans that the album would be delayed yet again due to "business legalities and sample clearances."

-On January 2, 2018, Joey Bada$$ replied to various fans' tweets about Pro Era's release schedule for the year.
-Among his tweets, Bada$$ assured fans he is working on putting Capital Steez's AmeriKKKan Korruption mixtape on Spotify (and potentially other streaming services) and hoping to finally release the King Capital album later in the year.
+On January 2, 2018, Joey Badass replied to various fans' tweets about Pro Era's release schedule for the year.
+Among his tweets, Badass told fans he is working on putting Capital Steez's AmeriKKKan Korruption mixtape on Spotify (and potentially other streaming services) and hoping to finally release the King Capital album later in the year.